Haian-Jin/Neural_Gaffer/README.md

 * The selection of data and the generation of all figures and results was led by Cornell University.

+* The codebase is built on top of the [Zero123-HF](https://github.com/kxhit/zero123-hf), a diffuser implementation of Zero123.
 ## 5. Citation

 If you find our code helpful, please cite our paper: